Be a Soloist in the Concerto of Your Choice

 Concertos and Instruments

-You may solo on any instrument.
+You may solo on almost any instrument.
 We will provide a piano.
 If you play any other instrument you must provide it.
 A large number of concertos are possible.
 The Orchestra has final say as to whether they can accommodate your concerto.
 Most classical and romantic concertos and some contemporary works will be accepted.

 Some concertos previously played:

 - Mozart Piano: No. 19, 20, 21, 24 Violin:No. 5

 - Beethoven Piano: No. 1, 3, 4, 5

 - Brahms Piano: No. 1, 2; Double (violin/cello)

 - Various Romantic Piano: Mendelssohn No. 2; Chopin No 1, 2; Saint-Saens No. 4; Tchaikovsky No.1; Grieg

 - Various Contemporary Piano: Prokofiev No. 1, 3; Rachmaninoff No. 3;

 Bartok No. 2